mids-w203/section_NUM_TERM_YY/README.md

 1. Create a personal access token (https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).
    For step 6, a good descriptive name woudl be "W203 token".
 In step 7, select "repo".
 Generate the token, and make sure to copy it.
    We need it in the following step.
-2. Go to your section repository, and
+2. Go to your section repository, then *Settings* -> *Secrets*.
+3. Click on the "New Secret" button to create a new *secret variable* with the name *W203*.
+In the *value* field, paste the copied access token from step 1.

+   **Note:** Your acceess token and this secret should be kept secret.
+Grant your students only read/write permission.
+They will not have access the secret unless you give them admin rights.